Cancer Care Parcel Logo

 Pillar 2: Calories Are Your Energy Source

 Calories often get a bad rap, but right now, they are your best friend.
 They are the pure fuel your body needs to function, fight cancer, and cope with the deep fatigue that so often comes with treatment.
 One of the most important goals during chemo is to prevent unintended weight loss.
+In addition to maintaining a healthy calorie intake, it’s crucial to prepare a chemo bag filled with essential items for chemo bag.
+Consider including nourishing snacks, hydration options, and comfort items to help ease the experience.
+Being well-prepared can make a significant difference in how you manage each treatment session.

 When you're finding it hard to eat much, finding simple ways to add calories can make all the difference.
 The strategy here is to make the food you can manage as energy-dense as possible.